About Victorian Fauna

-- Under our DEPI (Department of Environment and Primary Industries) research permit and ethics approval, we conduct fauna surveys on public and private land in Victoria.
+- Under our DELWP (Department of Environment, Land, Water and Planning) and National Parks Act wildlife research permits and animal ethics approval, we conduct fauna surveys on public and private land in Victoria.
 We use techniques such as remote cameras, various forms of ‘catch and release’ trapping methods, and hair tubes as well as a number of visual and aural observation techniques.

 - We manage around 150 nest-boxes in the box-ironbark forests around Rushworth.
 These house arboreal mammals such as Sugar Gliders, Squirrel Gliders and Brush-tailed Phascogales.